xcodebuild/nlinum-relative/README.md

 [![MELPA](https://melpa.org/packages/nlinum-relative-badge.svg)](https://melpa.org/#/nlinum-relative)

 # nlinum-relative
-Emacs relative line number besed on nlinum-mode
+Emacs relative line number based on nlinum-mode

 # Preview
 ![nlinum-relative](https://cloud.githubusercontent.com/assets/5436704/15207154/cafea3fa-1856-11e6-8f01-26a3832bf1fd.gif)

 # Why this
-`nlinum` is faster than `linum` because of `jit-lock`.
-And `nlinum-relative` only redisplay line number in idle which is much more smooth especially in big complex files.
+`nlinum` is faster than `linum` because of its use of [jit-lock](https://github.com/jwiegley/emacs-release/blob/master/lisp/jit-lock.el). `nlinum-relative` only redisplays line numbers when idle which is much more smoother especially with big files.

 # Install

-This package is still available at MELPA as `nlinum-relative` now.
+This package is available on MELPA as `nlinum-relative`.

 ```lisp
 (use-package nlinum-relative